diepala/cantor/README.md

-# Cantor Choc V2
+# Cantor MX
-This is a Cantor variant adjusted to use these switches:
+This is a Cantor variant adjusted to support MX switches:
-* MX (3 pin or 5 pin)
+* Cherry MX full size (5 pin)
 * Kailh Choc (V1 or V2)

 Choc V2/MX keycaps are slightly larger than Choc V1, so the layout has been adjusted accordingly.
 None of the routing has changed, so any Cantor V1.0 firmware will work with the board.
-This design has not been produced/validated yet.
-Proceed at your own risk.
+* V1.1 (pcb/gerbers/Cantor_MXv1.1.zip) has been produced with JLCPCB and confirmed to work.
+When using full size cherry MX switches, the 5 pin is recommended because the center hole is enlarged to support Kailh Chocs, so the 3 pin full size cherry MX switch will be unstable.
+It's still workable, but you'll likely have a few tilted keys.
+* V1.2 Is a work in progress and has not been validated.
+Along with Cherry MX, Kailh Choc V1 & V2, this version also supports TTC Low profile (KS32), Cherry MX Low profile, and Gateron Low Profile (KS-27).
+Improved pin hole dimensions for 3 pin cherry MX stability.
+Moved TRRS jack to allow for larger thumb cluster keycaps.

 Todo:
 * Update branding/versioning.
 (Try out fonts with KiCad v7).